-Led by Brant Bishop, WW+E moved to dismiss the amended complaint with prejudice, arguing that plaintiffs failed to plead facts giving rise to an inference that MAXIMUS acted with scienter, or an intent to defraud.
-WW+E also argued that plaintiff failed to plead materiality as to certain alleged misstatements or omissions, and also failed to plead loss causation.
+Led by Brant Bishop, Wilkinson Walsh moved to dismiss the amended complaint with prejudice, arguing that plaintiffs failed to plead facts giving rise to an inference that MAXIMUS acted with scienter, or an intent to defraud.
+Wilkinson Walsh also argued that plaintiff failed to plead materiality as to certain alleged misstatements or omissions, and also failed to plead loss causation.

 Bishop argued the motion to dismiss before Judge Anthony J. Trenga on March 16, 2018.
 Nearly six months later, the court dismissed the complaint, holding that none of the statements at issue were actionable under the securities laws.